List of narrative techniques

-A narrative technique (also, in fiction, a fictional device) is any of several storytelling methods the creator of a story uses, thus effectively relaying information to the audience or making the story more complete, complex, or engaging.
+A narrative technique or narrative device (also, in fiction, a fictional device) is any of several storytelling techniques that the creator of a story uses, thus effectively relaying information to the audience or making the story more complete, complex, or engaging.
 Some scholars also call such a technique a narrative mode, though this term can also more narrowly refer to the particular technique of using a commentary to deliver a story.
-Other possible synonyms within written narratives are literary technique or literary device, though these can also broadly refer to non-narrative writing strategies, as might be used in academic or essay writing, as well as poetic devices such as assonance, metre, or rhyme scheme.
-Furthermore, narrative techniques are distinguished from narrative elements, which exist inherently in all works of narrative, rather than being merely optional strategies.
+Narrative techniques are distinguished from narrative elements, which exist inherently in all works of narrative, rather than being merely optional strategies.